jircs/wbwangk.github.iojirc/Docs/Hyperledger Fabric: A Distributed Operating System for Permissioned Blockchains.md

 the validation at the peer.
 We measured sustained peak throughput at 3870 SPEND tps at 32-vCPU peer, roughly a 9% improvement over SSD.

 Experiment 4: Scalability on LAN.
 In this and the following experiment we increase the number of peers (with 16 vCPUs each) to evaluate the scalability of Fabric.

 In this experiment we maintain one peer per organization hosted in a single IBM Cloud DC (Hong Kong, HK).
 All peers receive blocks directly from the ordering service without gossip.
 We start from 20 peers (10 of which are Fabcoin endorsers) and increase the number of peers to 100.
 The achievable peak throughput in function of the number of peers is depicted in Fig. 8 (“LAN” suffix).
-Figure 8: Impact of varying number of peers on nonendorsing peer throughput.

 We observe that the Kafka ordering service handles the added number of peers well and scales with the increase.
 As peers connect randomly to OSNs, the bandwidth of 3 OSNs should become a